georgebonnr/grunt-resx2json/README.md

 **Usage**
 `grunt resx2json`

-**Contributions**
-This task was made for a pretty specific purpose, and I'm sure there are improvments to be made to it.
-Feel free to fork and pull any useful changes you may have.

-**Fork has been hacked / simplified from original:**
+*Fork has been hacked / simplified from original:*

 	grunt.initConfig({
 		foo: {